Anna Hanika: Early life and World War II

 Haniks's responsibilities in the group involved administration of membership fee collection and advertising it to potential new supporters.
 She recruited several members of her own social circle, including Margarete Skroch und Stefanie Wotraubek with whom she sang in the local church choir.

-Since taking power in Germany at the start of 1933 the Nazis had become extremely adept at dealing with political opposition groups.
-The “Greater Austria Liberation Movement” was soon infiltrated by Otto Hartmann, a stage and movie actor who turned out to be a Gestapo spy.
+Since taking power in Germany at the start of 1933, the Nazis had become extremely adept at dealing with political opposition groups.
+The “Greater Austria Liberation Movement” was soon infiltrated by Otto Hartmann, a stage and movie actor who was a Gestapo spy.
 Hartmann's information enabled the Gestapo to "roll up" the group and, in July 1940, to arrest its three leaders, Jacob Kastelic, Karl Lederer and Roman Scholz.
-A month later the lower tier of the group's activists was taken into custody "for investigation" including Anna Hanika.
+A month later, the lower tier of the group's activists was taken into custody "for investigation," including Anna Hanika.
 They were charged with "preparing to commit high treason" which was the standard charge under a wide range of such circumstances.
 Hanika was held in investigative custody for more than two and a half years, first in Krems and then in Vienna.
 Family members attempted, apparently without success, to have her released.
 However, on 10 March 1943 she was indeed released "on health grounds".
 Hanika had been caring for her increasingly dependent elderly mother, who died while she was still being held in detention by the authorities.
 When she was released she had indeed fallen seriously ill, and not able to work, which at least freed her up to take care of Gerhard Kastelic, the younger son of Jacob Kastelic whose own mother had died young, leaving the boy a semi-orphan without a mother and with a father in jail.

 Several of Hanika's co-defendants were sentenced to death, including Karl Lederer, Alfred Miegl and her fiancé, Rudolf Wallner.
 Following her release Hanika was able to visit Wallner in his jail till 10 May 1944 when he was executed.
 She also took Gerhard Kastelic to visit his father till Jacob Kastelic's execution on 2 August 1944.
 Anna Hanika's own trial took place only on 3 March 1944.
 The special "People's Court" found her guilty, as charge, of preparing to commit high treason and sentenced her to a jail term.
 However, her period in investigative detention between 1940 and 1943 had exceeded the term of her sentence, which was accordingly determined to have been already served.